drupalcommerce/commerce-docs/v2/contributing/developing.md

     git commit -a -m "Issue 2276369: Fix notice in the product form." git push fork 2276369-fix-product-form-notice

-You can now go to your fork's GitHub page and [create a pull request](https://help.github.com/articles/using-pull-requests#initiating-the-pull-request).
+You can now go to your fork's GitHub page and [create a pull request](https://help.github.com/articles/using-pull-requests#initiating-the-pull-request). <br>
 Your pull request should link to the drupal.org issue, and vice-versa.

 After your code has been reviewed, you might be asked to perform some changes and then have them reviewed again: